NahumDm/Dawurogna-figurative-speaking/README.md

 - Dedicated About page, category browsing, and detailed proverb screens.
 - Update checker and sharing tools.

-The application is structured to be responsive, easy to navigate, and maintainable, supporting both mobile and desktop environments.
+The application is structured to be responsive, easy to navigate, and maintainable, supporting mobile environments.

 ---